|Dataset Full Name||Early Intervention Colorado (EI-CO) Participant Characteristics, Service Use, and Outcomes, Colorado, 2014-2016|

 Developmental disabilities (developmental delay)

 Domain of developmental delay: adaptive behavior, cognitive, communication, physical, social emotional

 Severity of delay (for each domain)

 Early childhood intervention, Early Intervention (EI), Developmental delay, Developmental condition, Developmental Disability (DD), Evaluation, IDEA part C, Intervention services, Service use, Child Outcomes Summary (COS)

-Children who were discharged from an urban early intervention (EI) program in Colorado between October 2014 and September 2016, with at least one billable EI service
+Children who were discharged from an urban early intervention (EI) program in Colorado between October 2014 and September 2016.

 2,045 children total

 |Unit of Observation||

 Urban area in Colorado